rastabda22/rastabda24/README.md

 Since to color the letters it needed a tag enclosing each letter I thought, "why not use an HTML5 canvas instead?"
 Of course, that decision meant I wouldn't touch the prototype any further.

-Some time later I created a new iteration (named 'JSTTS.html') but I needed to split its functionality from the HTML as it had a lot of definitions in the head section.
+Some time later I created the new 'JSTTS.html'.
+This includes most of the functionalities that JerboaTTS has.
+However I wanted to split its functionality from the HTML and avoid confusion with existing bearers of the TTS name.
-To avoid confusion with existing bearers of the TTS name I also decided to add the name of an animal.
+That's when I decided to add the name of an animal.
 In this case, the "hoping desert rodent" [Jerboa](https://en.wikipedia.org/wiki/Jerboa).
-Quickly splitting the project into an index.html and a jerboa.js (the library that handles the behind-the-scenes work) I kept iterating and made something nifty.
+After splitting the project into an index.html and a jerboa.js (the library that handles the behind-the-scenes work) I kept iterating and made this nifty library.
+Not only did I clean it up, I also bundled the code into objects (ex: The Grid stopped being a multi-dimensional array that was manipulated directly).
+And so, after nearly 24 hours (in total) of development, the library does more than I expected and it's flexible enough to allow users to change sizes in real-time.

 In these examples, you can move the Player character (depicted by a **☻** character) with the cursor keys.
 The main example also has the following controls: